duhrer/duhrer.github.io/_posts/projects/2025-05-8-double-rainbow-case-assemble.md

 However, the slot didn't turn out to be the best idea for other reasons.
-As I've experienced before, 3 mm bamboo is too deep to make a good panel mount surface, and a USB cable plugged in to the extension cable with the panel in between wouldn't actually make a connection.
+As I've experienced before, 3 mm bamboo is too deep to make a good panel mount surface, and a USB cable plugged in to the extension cable with the bamboo panel in between wouldn't actually make a connection.

 I ended up screwing the aluminium panel that came with the extender to my design and using my design as a template to cut and file the aluminium down to fit the